mhuebert/re-view/docs/docs/re-view/advanced-topics.md

 ## Mixins

-Mixins are https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html[not supported] by `defview`.
+Mixins are [not supported](https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html) by `defview`.

 **`v/compseq`** composes functions to execute sequentially on the same arguments, useful for composing lifecycle methods: